Capure/Wallex/README.md

 An open-source alternative to [Wallpaper Engine](https://www.wallpaperengine.io/en).

-Currently, there is some basic support for the Wallpaper Engine API.
+Wallex is mostly compatible with the Wallpaper Engine API.

-In order for the wallpaper to work with wallex it must be of type web.
+In order for the wallpaper to work with wallex it must be of type web or video.

 This project is based on: [electron-wallpaper](https://github.com/cjsewell/electron-wallpaper)